mingzhoushen/mingzhoushen.github.io/Teaching.md

   - Grading homework and exams.

 **Mathematics**
-In the summer of 2013, I taught middle school students, ages 13 to 15, at Chun'an Middle School in China. --XXX
+In the summer of 2013, I taught middle school students, ages 13 to 15, at Chun'an Middle School in China.
+Lacking access to modern teaching technology, I created case studies using public transportation schedules to help students calculate distances and travel times for their daily commutes.
+By plotting this data on graphs, students were able to visualize linear equations in a practical and relatable way, making abstract concepts more engaging and tangible.
+This experience ignited my passion for teaching.